-Subject to the limits set out in the Investment Restrictions, the Fund may hold liquid assets (cash, deposits, money market instruments and money market funds) on an ancillary basis in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.
+Subject to the limits set out in the Investment Restrictions, the Fund may hold liquid assets (deposits, money market instruments and money market funds) on an ancillary basis in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.
+The Fund may invest up to 10% of its Net Asset Value in units of other collective investment schemes (including ETFs).